dustinpfister/blog_posts/_posts/canvas-example-percent-math-log.md

 layout: post
 categories: canvas
 id: 692
-updated: 2020-08-09 20:18:34
+updated: 2020-08-13 09:16:40
-version: 1.12
+version: 1.13
 ---

 I have been busy with things lately so this weeks [canvas example](/2020/03/23/canvas-example/) is going to be a simple one that has to do with percent values that are linear and making them not so linear.
+In other words having a value that is typical some kind of index value, numerator value, that is then divided over a max index value, denominator value, or any other value that is a max value relative to another value that is not.
+The result of such an operation is going to result in a value that is between zero and one, and in most cases this value ends up being in a linear, or straight line kind of way.
+So it might be nice in some situations to have one or more methods that can be used to take a percent value such as this, and return another percent value that is not going up in such a strait line kind of fashion.

 I am writing about this because I came across a situation in another canvas example where I wanted to have a method that would take a percent value between 0 and 1 and return another percent value that is consistent with something that is more of a curve rather than a straight line.

 <!-- more -->